-- keys The collection of keys that identify a value in the dataset. - keymap The keymap returned from load() or loads(). - strict If true, a KeyError will be raised if the given keys are not found in the keymap.
-Otherwise, the given key will be returned rather than the original key.
+- keys The collection of normalized keys that identify a value in the dataset. - keymap The keymap returned from load() or loads(). - strict If true, a KeyError is raised if the given keys are not found in keymap.
+Otherwise, the given normalized keys will be returned rather than the original keys.
 This is helpful when reporting errors on required keys that do not exist in the data set.
-Since they are not in the dataset, no original key is available.
+Since they are not in the dataset, the original keys are not available.